-GCSS Playing Rules for the 2014 Season revised at the January 2014 League Meeting
+GCSS Playing Rules for the 2015 Season - revised at the Dec 2014 Meeting

-1A.
-All Greater Cleveland Senior Softball (GCSS) games will be played at Kennedy, Hufsey, or Forbes Fields in Brook Park, Ohio, behind the Brook Park City Hall at 6161 Engle Road, Brook Park, Ohio.
+G.R. #1.
+All Greater Cleveland Senior Softball (GCSS) games will be played at Kennedy, Hufsey, or Forbes Field in Brook Park, Ohio, behind the Brook Park City Hall at 6161 Engle Road, Brook Park, Ohio.

-1B.
+G.R. #2.
 The rainout number is 216-433-1547.
 It is updated after 8 A.M. on game days.
-If the rainout lines states that it will be a game-time decision, you must show up and be ready to play at 9:45 AM, so that the umpires can decide whether the games will be played or not.
-Teams not there at that time will forfeit the games if the umpire decides that the games should be played.
+If the rainout lines states that it will be a game-time decision, you must show up and be ready to play 9:45 AM, so that the umpires can decide whether the games will be played or not.

-1C.
-Teams will be selected through a full public draft in late April.
-Registration and payment for the coming season are due at the February general meeting.
+G.R. #3.
+Teams will be selected through a full public draft in April.
+Registration for the draft with normal payment (presently $100) closes at the February general meeting.
 Players who register after that meeting will be charged the late payment fee (now $125).
 All players who have submitted a registration form and paid their annual fee in full will be eligible for the draft.

-1D.
-All GCSS games will be played in accordance with the 2014 SPA Rule Book unless specifically superseded by these GCSS league rules.
+G.R. #4.
+All GCSS games will be played in accordance with the 2015 SPA Rule Book unless specifically superseded by these GCSS league rules.

-1E.
+Rule 1A.
 Each game will consist of seven (7) innings.
 In the event of rain, a complete game will be declared if five (5) innings have been completed.
 The home team, if ahead in the bottom of the fifth, does not have to bat in the bottom of the fifth.
 Double headers will consist of two (2) seven-inning games.
 Games begin on the first Tuesday in May, weather permitting.

 Rule 2: The Field

 Rule 2A.
-A pitcher’s screen must be placed in line with the middle of the pitching rubber and to the glove side of the pitcher.
-Left-handed pitchers may move the screen, but the screen must remain on the pitcher’s glove side at all times!
-Pitchers are STRONGLY URGED to move behind the screen after releasing each pitch; however, pitchers may field balls at their own risk.
+A pitcher’s screen must be placed next to the pitching rubber and to the glove side of the pitcher.
+Left-handed pitchers may move the screen but the screen must remain on the pitcher’s glove side at all times!
+Pitchers are STRONGLY URGED to move behind the screen after releasing each pitch.
+Pitchers may field all batted balls.

 Rule 2C.
 Any thrown or deflected ball that strikes the screen will remain in play.
 Runners advance at their own risk.